min2ha/ukwa-site/content/target/57961/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Whiff of foreboding about Brexit talks

 Argues that the main obstacle to progress in the Brexit negotiations is the UK's refusal to increase its offer to pay 20bn euros to the EU as a financial settlement.